usk78dk/KubaGroup/README.md

 Also added the a service, where business logic and error handling should be - again so it's easy to test out other services and you just change the service in the AppDelegate.

+The search bar could have been implemented as a navigation item or the view controller as a UISearchContainerViewController, which might have been more obvious.
+However, for the sake of the task I thought it showed more to implement it this way.